MILLENNIUM CITY shopping center awarded alongside WIEN MITTE The Mall.

 MILLENNIUM CITY

-The MILLENNIUM CITY shopping centre in Vienna’s 20th district, managed by CC Real, is the second property to be awarded PLATINUM certification – the highest possible certification – by the DGNB’s cooperation partner, the Austrian Sustainable Building Council (ÖGNI).
+The MILLENNIUM CITY shopping center in Vienna’s 20th district, managed by CC Real, is the second property to be awarded PLATINUM certification – the highest possible certification – by the DGNB’s cooperation partner, the Austrian Sustainable Building Council (ÖGNI).

 The DGNB’s PLATINUM status is only awarded to projects that can demonstrate an overall performance of at least 80%.

-In the run-up to the audit phase, the CC Real team relied on the support and expertise of external contractors to optimise and improve the areas of energy and water consumption, waste generation, pollution and environmental impact, accessibility and mobility through numerous detailed assessments and the creation of corresponding concepts.
+In the run-up to the audit phase, the CC Real team relied on the support and expertise of external contractors to optimize and improve the areas of energy and water consumption, waste generation, pollution and environmental impact, accessibility and mobility through numerous detailed assessments and the creation of corresponding concepts.
 This set the course for a sustainable and forward-looking overall approach.